wolfmanjm/svd2db-v2/README.md

 I refactored the database to be relational which makes it about 5x smaller.

-You need to install ruby if not already installed and the following gems...
+You need to install ruby if not already installed and then run `bundle install`, this is the recommended way to do it.

+OR manually install the following gems...

 	> gem install --user-install ox
 	> gem install --user-install sqlite3
+	> gem install --user-install sequel

 Then to create the database, specify the svd file you want to process...